• Skip to main content

 What “handling IT” actually looks like in practice

 Let’s paint an honest picture of a day in the life.
+And notice the common thread: nearly every fire involves the desktop applications your business actually runs on.

 It’s 8:45am.
-Your bookkeeper can’t open the company file because someone left QuickBooks running on their machine last night and now it’s “locked.”
+Your bookkeeper can’t open the company file because someone left QuickBooks Desktop running on their machine last night and now it’s “locked.”
 You spend 20 minutes figuring out which computer it is, remoting in, and closing it out.
 The bookkeeper has been waiting for half an hour.

 It’s 11am.
-A software update installed overnight and broke the QuoteWerks integration.
+A software update installed overnight and broke the QuoteWerks Desktop integration.
 You didn’t know updates were set to auto-install.
 You learn this now.

 It’s 4:30pm.
 You were supposed to leave at 4.